 We are almost there now.
 Once the basis score and average are figured out, the next calculation will be a subtraction.
 The average of the individual players is subtracted from the total basis score, and you are left with a sum of numbers.

 Bear in mind; this is not the handicap score.
-Without employing the next step, you will not get a proper handicap score advantage for the tournament you are participating in.
+Without employing the next step, you will not get a good handicap score advantage for your participating tournament.

 Using Handicap Percentage

 A significant figure is the handicap percentage.
-Different organizations, tournaments, and leagues decide their exact percentage, but it is mostly 100% or above 70%.
+Organizations, tournaments, and leagues decide their exact percentage, but it is mostly 100% or above 70%.

 Adding Handicap to your Scratch Score

-Your scratch score is the score that you have before any handicap is applied to it.
+Your scratch score is your score before any handicap is applied to it.
 So, in a normal game, your total score is your scratch score.
 But if you are playing an individual or handicap team tournament, your total score would be your scratch score and your handicap score.

 The Benefit of Handicap Bowling